-Compliance with Ethical Standards
+Compliance with ethical standards

-This article is entirely the author's own work and no sources or aids other than the ones listed have been employed.
+Conflict of interest This article is entirely the author's own work and no sources or aids other than the ones listed have been employed.
 This article has not been published before and it is not under consideration for publication anywhere else.
 The author declares that he has no conflict of interest.

-This article does not contain any information that requires informed consent.
-This article does not contain any studies with human participants or animals performed by the author.
+Informed consent This article does not contain any information that requires informed consent.

+Human and animal rights This article does not contain any studies with human participants or animals performed by the author.